KruX-core/KruXCore-lib/README.md

 # NodeCoin-lib

-This "cryptocurrency" programmed entirely in JavaScript provides a Blockchain with a P2P and RPC connection to other nodes.
+This library programmed entirely in JavaScript provides a Blockchain.

-## TODO

-- [x] Implement a basic blockchain
-- [ ] Implement P2P
-- [ ] Implement RPC

-This is the library for NodeCoin, a coin built on top of NodeJS and CryptoJS.
+This is the library for NodeCoin, a KruX Core built on top of NodeJS and CryptoJS.

 ## API